Jaime E. Esparza

-Jaime E. Esparza (born 1956/1957) is an American lawyer who has served as the United States attorney for the Western District of Texas since December 2022.
+Jaime E. Esparza (born 1956/1957) is an American lawyer who served as the United States attorney for the Western District of Texas from December 2022 to February 2025.

 Education

 Esparza received a Bachelor of Business Administration from the University of Texas at Austin in 1979 and a Juris Doctor from the University of Houston Law Center in 1983.

 Career

 From 1983 to 1987, Esparza served as an assistant district attorney in the Harris County District Attorney's Office in Houston; also in 1987 he served as an assistant district attorney for the 34th Judicial District of Texas.
 From 1988 to 1991, he was a first assistant public defender for the El Paso County Public Defender's Office and in 1992, he served as an assistant county attorney in the El Paso County Attorney's Office.
 From 1993 to 2020, Esparza served as the district attorney for the 34th Judicial District of Texas.